tusen-ai/naive-ui/src/typography/demos/enUS/text.demo.md

 # Text

-Use different type of text to display different kind of info.
+Use different types of text to display different kinds of info.

 ```html
 <n-text type="info">Info</n-text>&nbsp;